Getting A Medical Marijuana Card In Michigan. Where Do I Start?

 2) 7 grams of cannabis-infused product if in gaseous form.

-3) 36 fluid ounces of cannabis-infused product if in a liquid form.
+3) 36 fluid ounces or 1.06 liters of cannabis-infused product if in a liquid form.

 There is a wide variety of cannabis infused medicinals for today’s patient to choose from when it comes to medicating.
 From the actual cannabis flower, to full extract cannabis oils, teas, tinctures, concentrates, beverages, vaporizing, sublingual sprays, capsules, edibles, inhalers, transdermal patches, roll-ons, suppositories, topicals, ingesting fresh cannabis, and juicing.
 Don’t even get me started on canna butter and cooking oils.
 The possibilities are endless when it comes to this amazing plant.